osteele/p5-server/docs/proxy-cache.md

 directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
 In particular, it caches all CDN content, regardless of the presence of `no-cache`, `no-store`. `must-revalidate`, `proxy-revalidate`, and `no-transform`.
-I consider this appropriate within the context of a private development server that only caches responses from this limited set of domains.
+In practice, the only directives I've observed from cached requests to the CDN servers, aside from `max-age` and `s-maxage`, are `immutable`, `public`, and `private`, which don't affect the caching policy.

 Resources in the cache are not currently checked for expiration.
 This is probably okay for the accepted use of the cache, since the cached resources should not change.
 In order to force the cache to re-fill, it is currently necessary to run `p5 proxy-cache clear` followed by `p5 proxy-cache warm`.

-## JSON Recipes
+## Appendix: JSON Recipes

 With the `--json` option, the output can be used with [jq](https://stedolan.github.io/jq/) to perform queries: